derekvlee/blackjack/README.md

 # blackjack
+# Designed and developed by Derek Lee.
+# All the code within this project is my own unless explicitly stated otherwise.

 Purpose:
 To design and develop a simulation of the card game - BlackJack.

 Motivation:
-I was interested in how the playing strategy could be architected and developed.
-The game itself involves a number of different states and some complex rules for game play and strategy.
+I was interested in how the playing strategy could be designed and developed.
+The game itself involves a number of different states and  rules.
+An additional motivating factor was to demonstrate my coding skills using OO design patterns and generics.

 Status:
-2018-01-09 : Requires more work to complete.
+The project is a work in progress.

+Relevant Classes:

+Main Class
+com.dereklee.blackjack.client.GameClient

+Game Mediator
+com.dereklee.blackjack.model.GameMediator

+Hand
+com.dereklee.blackjack.model.AbstractHand

+Bank
+com.dereklee.blackjack.rest.Bank

+Rules Engine
+com.dereklee.blackjack.rulesengine.BJStrategyRules

+Tests
+com.dereklee.blackjack.rulesengine.BJStrategyRulesTest
+com.dereklee.blackjack.model.GameMediatorTest
+com.dereklee.blackjack.cards.creator.CardDeckFactoryTest